 With colorful illustrations and a timeline, this introductory history of Juneteenth for kids details the evolution of the holiday commemorating the date the enslaved people of Texas first learned of their freedom.

 On June 19, 1865—more than two years after President Lincoln’s Emancipation Proclamation—the enslaved people of Texas first learned of their freedom.
-That day became a day of remembrance and celebration that changed and grew from year to year.

 As Black Texans moved to other parts of the country, they brought their traditions along with them, and Juneteenth continued to grow and develop.